Levothyroxine Dosage Guide: Are you on the Right Dose?

 Levothyroxine VS Armour Thyroid VS Liothyronine

-As you probably know there are several different types of thyroid hormone replacement that your Doctor could use for you.
+As you probably know there are several different types of thyroid hormone medications that are currently available.

-Both of these medications contain the inactive thyroid hormone T4 and in order for it to be active in your body it must be converted to the active T3 thyroid hormone.
+Both of these medications contain the inactive thyroid hormone T4 and in order for it to be active in your body, it must be converted to the active T3 thyroid hormone (this process is known as T4 to T3 conversion).

 And that's where the other thyroid medications come in...

-Most patients do MUCH better on a combination of T4 AND T3, not just T4 medication alone.
+Many patients do very well using combination thyroid medications which contain both T4 and T3, not just T4 medication alone.

 And I'm not just saying this from experience, most patients also agree that medications containing T3 are superior...

-In clinical studies most patients prefer natural desiccated thyroid hormone (thyroid hormone that contains T3) over T4 medication alone.
+In clinical studies, many patients prefer natural desiccated thyroid hormone (12) (thyroid hormone that contains T3) over T4 medication alone.

 What to do if you have Hypothyroid Symptoms on Levothyroxine